contiki-ng/contiki-ng/doc/platforms/nrf.md

   board-specific `openocd.cfg` is selected automatically by the Makefile.
 * `nrf54l15/dk` — over its onboard SEGGER J-Link.

+**Current limitations.** TSCH is not supported on the nRF54L15.
+The `nrf_802154`-based radio driver does not implement `RADIO_PARAM_LAST_PACKET_TIMESTAMP`, which TSCH requires for time synchronisation, so TSCH aborts during initialisation with:

+    [ERR : TSCH] ! radio does not support getting last packet timestamp.
+Abort init.

-**Current limitations.** Low-power modes, the watchdog driver, and the temperature sensor are not yet supported on the nRF54L15.
+Use CSMA as the MAC layer (the default).
+Low-power modes, the watchdog driver, and the temperature sensor are also not yet supported on the nRF54L15.

 #### FLPR coprocessor